-Valve is a device that regulates, controls or directs the flow of a fluid by opening, closing, or partially obstructing fluid flow.
-Sound bit complicated?
+A valve is a device that regulates, controls, or directs the flow of a fluid by opening, closing, or partially obstructing fluid flow.
+A sound bit complicated?
 Ok, let me further simplified this.
-A valve is a mechanical device that controls the flow and pressure of fluid within a system or Process.
+A valve is a mechanical device that controls the flow and pressure of fluid within a system or process.
 So basically, it controls flow & pressure.

 Types of Valves

 In piping following types of valves are used depending on the requirements.
 The cost of Valve in the piping system is up to 20 to 30% of the overall piping cost.
 And the cost of a given type and size of the valve can vary 100%.
 It means that if you choose a ball valve over a butterfly valve for the same function.
 It can cost you more.
 So, the selection of valves is essential to the economics, as well as operation, of the process plants.